Advanced Integrated Manufacturing (AIM)

 • Measuring volumetric flow and pressure

-• Understanding the structure and operation of basic components
+• Understanding structure and operation of basic components

-• Understanding the technology behind and characteristics of valves and drive elements
+• Understanding technology and characteristics of valves and drive elements

 • Setting up systems in accordance with circuit diagrams